 Adjusted EBITDA and Adjusted EBITDA Margin.
 Adjusted EBITDA and Adjusted EBITDA Margin are key performance measures used by management to assess our operating performance and the operating leverage of our business prior to capital expenditures.
-Our Adjusted EBITDA was \$6.5 million for the three months ended April 30, 2024 compared to \$4.5 million for the three months ended April 30, 2023, representing margins of 8.7% and 6.1%, respectively.
-Adjusted EBITDA Margin significantly improved for the three months ended April 30, 2024 due to lower fulfillment costs and the impact of our fixed cost reduction efforts partially offset by higher revenue share payments due to a greater proportion of revenue share units.
+Our Adjusted EBITDA margins have improved from (13.1)% in the three months ended April 30, 2022 to 6.1% in the three months ended April 30, 2023.